Our Team in Serbia

 UNOPS

-Michela brings a wealth of expertise in humanitarian affairs, conflict analysis and resolution, team management in insecure environments.
-Prior to joining UNOPS, she held various senior positions as country director with the ICRIC in conflict-affected countries in Africa, Latin American and Asia.
+Michela is the Director of UNOPS Multi-Country Office, and Representative to Bosnia and Herzegovina, Montenegro, North Macedonia, and Serbia since 2018.
+Michela brings a wealth of expertise in humanitarian affairs, conflict analysis and resolution, and team management in insecure environments.
+Prior to joining UNOPS, she held various senior positions as a director with the ICRIC in conflict-affected countries in Africa, Latin American and Asia.
 She also worked in the humanitarian policy and advocacy sectors in the UK and Canada, and in the financial sector in the City of London.

 She is fluent in English, Italian, French, and Spanish.